0lekz/ai-playground/README.md

 This repository is a living record of my learning process in artificial intelligence, deep learning, research engineering and similar topics.
 Each subfolder represents a step in that journey; from basic neural networks to transformers, large language models, agents and more.

-> While this is a personal project, I hope it can also serve as a **roadmap or reference** for anyone who wants to learn AI hands-on, by building, experimenting, and reflecting.
+Note:

----
+  * While this is a personal project, I hope it can also serve as a **roadmap or reference** for anyone who wants to learn AI hands-on, by building, experimenting, and reflecting.

 ## Philosophy